HPC-Research-Lab/STMatch/ComparedSystems/Dryadic/edge_label_table4/README.md

 # Labeled

-##  Run docker image and reproduce the result of table 4.
+##  Run docker image and reproduce the results of Dryadic in table 4.

 ```shell
 docker pull weiyihua/dryadic_test